laurentb/symfttpd/README.markdown

 ## genconf.php

-If you don’t want to copy/paste lighttpd configs, handle regexps when you add files, or fight rewriting issues considering that most examples are badly written), then this tool is for you.
+If you don’t want to copy/paste lighttpd configs, handle regexps when you add files, or fight rewriting issues (which can often happen considering that most available examples are badly written), then this tool is for you.

 ### Quick start